hoffstadt/DearPyGui/docs/source/documentation/item-creation.rst

         print(f"Printing item tag's: {window}, {button1}, {slider_int}, {slider_float}")

     # If you want to add an item to an existing container, you
-    # can specify which by passing the container's tag as the
+    # can specify it by passing the container's tag as the
     # "parent" parameter.
     button2 = dpg.add_button(label="Don't forget me!", parent=window)